SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/custom-receive-connectors.md

 ms.author: chrisda
 author: chrisda
 manager: scotv
-ms.date: 4/19/2018
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 86f7d6e7-a869-4c90-a570-0239fd0e5872
-description: "Learn how and when to create custom Receive connectors in Exchange 2016."
+description: "Summary: Learn how and when to create custom Receive connectors in Exchange 2016."
 ---

 # Scenarios for custom Receive connectors in Exchange 2016

-Learn how and when to create custom Receive connectors in Exchange 2016.
+ **Summary**: Learn how and when to create custom Receive connectors in Exchange 2016.

 By default, Exchange 2016 comes with many different Receive connectors that are configured for most common mail flow scenarios.
 For more information about these connectors, see [Default Receive connectors created during setup](receive-connectors.md#DefaultConnectors).